mattermost/docs/source/getting-started/implementation-plan.rst

 3.3.10 Multi-Factor Authentication (E10, E20)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Configure multi-factor authentication (“MFA”) if required as part of your IT security policy.
-Compatible with Google Authenticator
+Compatible with Google Authenticator.

 **Reference**: https://docs.mattermost.com/onboard/multi-factor-authentication.html